 The first step to starting a business is choosing the legal structure for your company.
 There are several options, including sole proprietorship, partnership, corporation and LLC (limited liability company).

 Ultimately, the choice of a legal structure for a business depends on factors such as the level of personal asset protection desired, the number of owners, the tax implications, and the ease of raising capital.
+As explored in the GovDocFiling review guide on ZenBusiness vs LegalZoom agencies, each type of business needs to get registered to obtain registration numbers.
 Each structure has its own advantages and disadvantages, and it is essential for entrepreneurs to consider their individual circumstances and goals when choosing the most suitable structure for their business.

 When you're planning your launch, it's important to consider the time of year.
 If your business is seasonal and has a peak season, it's best to wait until then before launching your business.
 For example, if you own an ice cream shop and want customers coming in during hot summer days, then launching in April or May could be beneficial for sales and publicity purposes.

-However, if there isn't much seasonality involved with your particular industry or product line then it might be better to launch at another time of year when people aren't so busy doing other things like holiday shopping or travelling for vacation/holidays like Christmas/New Year's Eve etcetera
+However, if there isn't much seasonality involved with your particular industry or product line then it might be better to launch at another time of year when people aren't so busy doing other things like holiday shopping, traveling for vacations, or even New Year's Eve party planning.

 Networking is a great way to meet people, both those who can help you and those who might be good customers.
 Networking can also help you find mentors and employees, as well as potential investors or lenders.